tkamucheka/CuSMC/README.md

 Currently, GPU acceleration is not available on Windows.
-Before attempting to install, you will need to install RTOOLS40 to get the MSYS2 MINGW64 environment and GCC compiler and toolchain installed and available in R. RTOOLS40 can be found [here](https://cran.r-project.org/bin/windows/Rtools/)
+Before attempting to install, you will need to install RTOOLS40 to get the MSYS2 MINGW64 environment and GCC compiler and toolchain installed and available in R. RTOOLS40 can be foundR [here](https://cran.r-project.org/bin/windows/Rtools/)

 When you have installed the GCC compiler and toolchain, next you will